 The experimental design used was a completely randomized design (CRD), composed of 18 treatments (genotypes), with four replications.
 Among the genotypes, 6 cultivars and 12 lines were used, originating from a Value for Cultivation and Use (VCU) trial, developed by EMBRAPA Rice and Beans, which is a final stage of the breeding process, where general agronomic characteristics of interest of the cultivar are evaluated, along with its use properties.
 The VCU study is currently required by law for the registration of new cultivars.
 This study was carried out in partnership between EMBRAPA Rice and Beans and the Federal University of Tocantins (UFT).

 The experiment was implemented in pots with a capacity of 8 dm3 of soil, collected in a floodplain area at the Agroenvironmental Research Center of the Floodplain (CPAV), in Formoso do Araguaia, Tocantins.
-Before planting, each pot was fertilized according to the recommendation of the soil analysis, using 300 kg ha-1 of the 05-25-15 formulation at the base and 100 kg ha-1 of urea as topdressing.
+Before planting, each pot was fertilized according to the recommendation of the soil analysis, using 300 kg ha-1 of the 05-25-15 formulation of N-P-K at the base and 100 kg ha-1 of urea as topdressing.
 Fertilization was divided into two applications, the first at tillering and the second immediately before inoculation with the fungus.

 Initially, six seeds were sown per pot.
 Thirty days after germination, thinning was carried out, leaving only two plants per pot, each plant corresponding to a replicate.
 Rhizoctonia solani, the causal agent of the disease, was isolated from symptomatic irrigated rice plants.
 The pathogen was multiplied in sterilized rice husks and in PDA (potato dextrose agar) culture medium for subsequent inoculation into plants.